sergei-mironov/litrepl/paper/md/paper.md

   response, as described below, rather than on prompt detection.
 * The presence of an echo command or equivalent.
 The interpreter must be able to echo an argument string provided by the user in response to the echo command.

-In Litrepl, these details are hardcoded for several prominent interpreter families, which we refer to as *interpreter classes*.
-At the time of writing, Litrepl supports three such classes: `python`, `sh`, and `ai`.
-Using these names in command line arguments, users can configure how to map code section labels to the correct class and specify which interpreter command to execute to start a session for each class.
-For example, to select a Bourne-Again Shell interpreter as `sh`, we add the `--sh-interpreter=/usr/bin/bash` argument assuming that this binary is present in the system.

 ## Session Management